GalSim-developers/GalSim/INSTALL.md

 maintained Python distributions, such as the Enthought Python Distribution, include `pytest`.

+By default, the python tests will use the pytest plugins `pytest-xdist` (for running tests in parallel) and `pytest-timeout` (to manage how much time each test is allowed to run).
+These plugins are usually installable using pip:

+    pip install pytest-xdist pytest-timeout

+Sometimes the `--user` flag may be needed in the above command to make the plugins discoverable.
+If you want to run the python tests without these plugins (serially!), you can still do this via

+    scons tests -j1

 Note: if your system does not have `pytest` installed, and you do not want to install it, you can run all the Python tests with the script run_all_tests in the `tests` directory.
 If this finishes without an error, then all the tests